MANOJPATRA1991/Linux-Server-Configuration/README.md

 ```
 **passphrase is grader@1234**

-Edit /etc/ssh/sshd_config file by logging in grom the grader account to disable tunnelled clear text passwords.
+Edit /etc/ssh/sshd_config file by logging in from the grader account to disable tunnelled clear text passwords.

 Restart the service
 ```